Chipset090191/Unit-UI-XCTest-and-others/README.md

 ### Step 4: Analyzing Test Results and Performance Metrics

 Once your test has passed, you can explore detailed statistics and performance insights.
-As illustrated in `Pic #3`, click on the `Show Report Navigator` button in Xcode (located in the left sidebar, typically represented by a speech bubble icon).
+As illustrated in `Pic #3`, click on the `Show Report Navigator` button in Xcode (located in the left sidebar).

 This opens the Report Navigator, where you can:
 - Review test execution logs;